plebbit/plebbit-js/README.md

   address: string // address of the NFT contract
   index: number // index of the specific NFT used
   signature: Signature // proof that author.address owns the nft
-  // plebbit-js should resolve the image URL if any, and add an `imageUrl` property for convenience }
+  // plebbit-js should resolve the image URL if any, and add an `imageUrl` property for convenience (not part of the IPFS file)
+}
 Signature {
   signature: string // data in base64